grafana/k6-docs/src/data/markdown/docs/01 guides/01 Getting started/04 Results Output.md

 - `duration: 1m0s` the test run [duration](/using-k6/options#duration).
 - `iterations: -` the total number of VU [iterations](https://k6.io/docs/using-k6/options#iterations).
 - `vus: 100` the initial number of VUs that test will start running.
-- `max: 100` the maximun number of VUs that the test will scale.
+- `max: 100` the maximum number of VUs that the test will scale.

 ### Test summary